almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 For assistance with configuring or issues with Falcon Pi Player, you can post in the
 <a href="https://www.facebook.com/groups/FalconPlayer/" target="_blank">FPP, Falcon Player</a> group.

-#### Kdenlive

-Kdenlive is a video editing tool.
-It can also be used to modify audio files.
-The show intro audio file was modified with Kdenlive to have the voice over and background music on the same track.
-You can download the latest version from <a href="https://kdenlive.org/" target="_blank">its website</a>.

 #### Falcon Pi Twitter

 [Falcon Pi Twitter](/projects/falcon-pi-twitter)
 is a custom .NET Core application written in C#.
 The application serves as a bridge between the Falcon Pi Player and Twitter.
 As the show plays, the song information is pulled from the Falcon Pi Player and then posted as a tweet on Twitter.
+This custom application was created to read the show and song data from Falcon Pi Player and post it as a tweet on Twitter.
+When a show is not running, it posts tweets with the remaining time until Christmas day.
 You can find out more information about this project by visiting the [project page](/projects/falcon-pi-twitter).

+#### Kdenlive

+Kdenlive is a video editing tool.
+It can also be used to modify audio files.
+The show intro audio file was modified with Kdenlive to have the voice over and background music on the same track.
+You can download the latest version from <a href="https://kdenlive.org/" target="_blank">its website</a>.

 ### Song updates are posted to Twitter.
 How does that work?